 Tim Altenhof is a Berlin-based architect, teacher, and author, currently serving as a senior scientist in architectural theory at the University of Innsbruck.
-He holds a PhD from Yale University, where his dissertation was awarded the Theron Rockwell Field Prize in 2018.
+He received his B.Arch. and M.Arch. from the Academy of Fine Arts Vienna and later earned an M.Phil. and Ph.D. from Yale University, where his dissertation was awarded the Theron Rockwell Field Prize in 2018.
 An excerpt of this work also won the Bruno Zevi Prize 2018.
+He is the author of Breathing Space: The Architecture of Pneumatic Beings (New York: Zone Books, 2026).
 His writings have appeared, amongst others, in Log21:Inquiries into Art, History, and the VisualJournal of the Society of Architectural Historians, Süddeutsche Zeitung, and Ra.
-Revista de Arquitectura.
+Revista de Arquitectura

 Out of the Ordinary: A Day with Peter Haimerl